weige347/AD-classifier/README.md

 Machine-Learning Algorithms in the research

-1. Pineal gland radiomics.
+1. Pineal gland radiomics (exp1).
-2. Serum metallomics in classifying NC and AD.
+2. Serum metallomics in classifying NC and AD (exp2).
-3. Serum metallomics in predicting MMSE and MOCA scores.
+3. Serum metallomics in predicting MMSE and MOCA scores (exp3).